finos/FDC3/toolbox/fdc3-compliance/README.md

 # FDC3 Conformance

 ## Background
 This project represents a means to confirm conformance of a [desktop agent](https://fdc3.finos.org/docs/api/ref/DesktopAgent) to the [fdc3 api specification](https://fdc3.finos.org/docs/api/spec).
+See [here](https://fdc3.finos.org/docs/fdc3-compliance) for more information about conformance.

 To do so this application can be launched within the desktop agent which will run a series of tests to verify conformance against the specification.